Pontificia Universidad Católica del Perú Partnership

 IFSA’s program in Lima allows you to enroll in classes alongside local students at the prestigious Pontificia Universidad Católica del Perú (PUCP).

-The IFSA program in Lima offers two program classes designed exclusively for our participants.
+You can also choose from 1-2 IFSA classes designed exclusively for our participants.
 These classes, taught in Spanish by local professors, are intended to provide you with an understanding of the events and issues that make Peru what it is today.

 - Review a list of subjects offered at PUCP.